ArturoSbr/aws-ccp-cheat-sheet/main.md

 Within IAM, we can generate a Credential Report that lists the status of the credentials owned by the users in the account.
 We can also view the allowed services of any user with Access Advisor.

 ### Root User Privileges
+The root user is the account owner and has access to all of AWS.
+The root user has more permissions than even the highest-ranking admin.
+Some of the tasks that can only be performed by the root user are:
+1. Change account settings (name, email, root user password and root user access keys).
+2. Close account.
+3. Change AWS Support plan.
+4. Register in the AWS Marketplace.

 ## Elastic Compute Cloud (EC2)
 EC2 is a services that allows us to rent virtual machines.
 We can choose the operating system, compute power (CPU), RAM, storage and network card.
 We can configure an instance's firewall rules, its bootstrap script, etc.